querqy/chorus/katas/011_sometimes_you_need_to_redirect_to_a_landing_page.md

 Sometimes the right answer to a user's question isn't to actually run a search, but instead to drop them on the perfect page for them.

-We see a very common pattern that among the most common search queries is for someone looking for information about the site they are on, not looking for what the site delivers.
-Think someone looking for the returns policy on an ecommerce website or parking information on a hospital website.
+Redirect rules bypass the normal search results and redirect the page to a specific URL when the search query is entered.
+This is useful for terms that are very broad or for non-product searches.

+For example, a search for _computer_ can redirect to the computers category.
+Because the term computer is very broad, redirecting the user to the category page allows them to browse subcategories of computers to find a specific type of computer.

+Another example is a search for _employment_.
+Since an ecommerce site typically only indexes the product catalog, a redirect is necessary to send users to the careers page for this search.

-The way we solve this is to create some redirection rules for specific queries.  __As an aside, this kind Active Search Management capability has been the biggest feature that commercial engines have had over the open source options ;-)__
+ __Active Search Management capability has been the biggest feature that commercial engines have had over the open source options for many years ;-)__

 In this Kata we're going to walk you through creating a REDIRECT rule in SMUI, and we'll call out the bit of code that makes the redirection work.